woobottle/woobottle/README.md

 ### Hi there 👋

 - 🔭 I worked at INSOMENIA
-- 🌱 I’m currently learning RUBY, PYTHON, JAVASCRIPT
+- 🌱 I’m currently learning Javascript, React
 - 📫 How to reach me: dkrnfls@gmail.com

 <hr/>